 3.4.1.3 Technical guidelines

-Parties to the Basel Convention are convinced that States should take the necessary measures to ensure that the management of hazardous wastes, including their transboundary movement and disposal, is consistent with the protection of human health and environment and its environmentally sound management from generation, treatment, storage, recycling, energy recovery to final disposal.
+The Basel Convention requires that Parties take the necessary measures to ensure that the management of hazardous wastes, including their transboundary movement and disposal, is consistent with the protection of human health and environment and its environmentally sound management from generation, treatment, storage, recycling, energy recovery to final disposal.

-Therefore "environmentally sound management" of wastes is being defined as taking all practicable steps to ensure that these wastes are being managed in a manner which will protect human health and the environment against the adverse effects which may result from such wastes.
-In this regard, the Basel Convention stipulates that technical guidelines for the environmentally sound management of the waste falling under its scope should be developed and adopted by the COP.
-This has been done for several waste streams, such as household and oily waste.
+Therefore "environmentally sound management" of wastes is defined as taking all practicable steps to ensure that these wastes are being managed in a manner which will protect human health and the environment against the adverse effects which may result from such wastes.
+In this regard, Article 4.8 of the Basel Convention stipulates that technical guidelines for the environmentally sound management of the waste falling under its scope shall be developed and adopted by the COP.
+This has been done for numerous waste streams, such as household and oily waste.
 These guidelines can be downloaded through the Basel Convention's website.

-Although not legally-binding, the technical guidelines provide for the foundation upon which countries can operate at a standard that is not less environmentally sound than that required by the Basel Convention.
-These guidelines are aimed at assisting developing countries, in particular, in ensuring the environmentally sound management of hazardous and other wastes.
+Although not legally-binding per se, the technical guidelines provide specific content for what is environmentally sound management for specific waste streams. and are aimed at assisting all Parties in ensuring the environmentally sound management of hazardous and other wastes.

-3.4.1.4 Ban Amendment and Basel Protocol
+3.4.1.4 Ban Amendment and Basel Protocol on liability and compensation

 The so-called “Ban Amendment” provides for the prohibition by each Party included in the proposed new Annex VII of: